-- Level (One) Penalty level for first offense violation. - Level (Two) Penalty level for second offense of similar conduct.
+Level (One) - Penalty level for first offense violation.

+Level (Two) - Penalty level for second offense of similar conduct.

-PTSC Matrix Approved on 6/9/22 Updated 3/9/23 Level (Three) - Penalty level for third offense or more of similar conduct.
+Level (Three) - Penalty level for third offense or more of similar conduct.

 Mediation - A process in which parties in a dispute work with one or more impartial mediators who assist the parties in reaching a voluntary agreement for the resolution of a minor dispute or conflict.